mika-littor/CGM-in-Mice-Analysis/README.md

 Meaning that for a point (x, y) on the line - y is the mean glucose levels measured from x to [x + window_size].
 When "window_size" is a parameter given by the user (see arguments below).
+Note that missing data in a given window is omitted from the analysis (complete case analysis).

 In other words, this plot is a _combination of the plots_ created by the [FILE: plot_single_mouse_per_day](plot_single_mouse_per_day.py) (see above) for all the mice.

 ```
 Arguments: